Aimery of Cyprus: Governance and legislation

 King Aimery spent more time at Acre than in Nicosia.
 He did not hesitate to send Cypriot troops to fight on the mainland, but declared that he could not maintain the army of the Kingdom of Jerusalem from his own treasury.
 The government and laws of Cyprus were modelled after those of Jerusalem, and a High Court of Cyprus was established as an equivalent to the High Court of Jerusalem.
-These institutions remained separate, as did the chanceries; the two kingdoms were linked only by the king's person and he made no attempts to unite them.
+These institutions remained separate, as did the chanceries; the two kingdoms were linked only by the King's person and he made no attempts to unite them.
 Cyprus was Aimery's and was to pass to his heirs, while in Jerusalem he owed his kingship to Queen Isabella.
 Isabella already had an heir, her eldest daughter, Maria of Montferrat, and three more daughters, Maria, Alice, and Philippa of Champagne.

 Aimery was in no haste to make significant changes to his wife's advisors, nor did he try to curtail the influence of the men who had served her previous husband, Henry.
 He relied much on Baldwin of Bethsan, constable of Cyprus, who often accompanied him on the mainland.
-He thought highly of the senechal of Jerusalem, Ralph of Saint Omer, but did not like him.
-According to a later tradition, Ralph was the only man who knew the laws of Jerusalem better than Aimery.
-The king sought to preserve and codify what was remembered of the laws of the Kingdom of Jerusalem, and he wanted to delegate the task to a commission under his presidency.
+He thought highly of the senechal of Jerusalem, Ralph of Saint-Omer, but did not like him.
+According to a later tradition, Ralph was the only man who knew the laws of the Kingdom of Jerusalem better than Aimery.
+The King sought to preserve and codify what was remembered of the laws and he wanted to delegate the task to a commission under his presidency.
 He requested Ralph's assistance, but Ralph took no part in the endeavor.
 The resulting Livre au roi dealt with, among other things, the rights and obligations of the queen regnant and her husband, the succession rights of her children, and the question of regency in case of her death-issues which were of particular concern at the time.